oegea/iManager/docs/memory.md

 * ItemCard
 * ItemsGrid

-## Routing and basic logic
+## Basic logic and state management

-Although there were needed more visual components, at this point the implementation of logic-components started, starting by the implementation of a component to handle the application state and all state-related interactions.
+Although there were needed more visual components, at this point the implementation of logic-components started, starting by the implementation of the following components:

-A state manager (like Redux) hasn't been used to implement this kind of logic due to the simple logic and the limited scope of this application.
-However, notice that it should be implemented in case of extending the application scope or adding more components or interactions.
+* ItemCardHandler (which basically is a wrapper for the ItemCard component, and manages the state of favourite items)

-## Data Retrieving
+## Data retrieving

+Two interfaces have been described to retrieve real data for the provided endpoint:

+* HttpClient: To describe the operations that a basic http client should implement.
+* ItemsApi: To describe the operations available to retrieve items and interact with them.

+The first interface aims to offer an easy way to change the http client from axios to another.

+The second one, aims to offer also an easy way to implement a real web service to retrieve items, and abstracts the sorting and filtering logic that at this moment is performed by the browser, but in a real environment will be likely performed by a web service.

 ## Building the logic and